 WallStreetZen was created to help everyday investors do better fundamental analysis in less time.

-In the last 12 months, executives and large shareholders at GPACU have bought more shares than they have sold.
+Over the past year, insiders at GPAC have bought more shares than they have sold.

 No, General Purpose Acquisition doesn't provide an income stream by paying out dividends.

-One of the biggest reasons eToro is our favorite brokerage is because of its social trading community.
+One of the major reasons eToro is our favorite brokerage is because of its social trading community.

-Market order: A market order is an order to buy or sell a security at the best possible price.
+Market order: A market order is an order to buy or sell a security at the best price on the market.
 Market orders are generally fine for most investors.

-Limit order: A limit order lets you buy or sell a security at a specific price (or better).
+Limit order: A limit order enables you to buy or sell a security at a specific price (or better).
 If you want to be sure you're buying or selling at a given dollar amount limit, place a limit order.

-Press the Open Trade button and your broker will place your order.
+Click the Open Trade button and eToro will execute your order.

-If you require more help with buying stocks on eToro, watch the helpful video below:
+If you need additional assistance investing in stocks on eToro, watch the helpful video below:

 How much does it cost to buy one General Purpose Acquisition share?

 Remember, eToro's fractional share buying allows you to buy partial shares of stocks and ETFs.
-Even if you only have $5, you can buy 0.5 shares of GPACU.
+Even if you only have $4, you can buy 0.404 shares of GPAC.

 WallStreetZen does not provide financial advice and does not issue recommendations or offers to buy stock or sell any security.